SubratShrestha/Notes/UNSW/20T2/2041Comp/unix.md

 # more realistic case.
 find linux-5.7 -type f | xargs rm		# this will find all files in the directory and rm everything.

+# removing all files in a directory with millions of files.
+# we do this because rm has a limit, and it wont delete a huge number of files at once.
+The limit can be changed though.
+ls | xargs rm
 ```